 About that Fa in Anti-Fa

-Like other Carlson guests, e.g., the fair Laura Beth Nielson of Northwestern, Isaacson claims to justify Antifa violence on his vast knowledge and hatred of fascism.
+Like other Carlson guests, e.g., the fair Laura Beth Nielson of Northwestern, Isaacson claims to justify Antifa violence on her vast knowledge and hatred of fascism.

 Which is largely bogus…both the history and the hatred.
 For you see, Antifa ain’t.
 It’s “pro-fa” by every understanding I, going back to FA Hayek, know about fascism.
 It seems, modern fascism, as an interpretation, didn’t begin until after these millennials were born, late 1990s, and those interpretations were nothing similar to how fascism was described contemporaneously, in the 1920s and 1930s.

 Unlike Marxism, there was not a lot of ideological foundation for fascism (Italy 1920s) or Nazism (Germany 1930s).
 Its founders (Mussolini and Hitler) were lower middle class seekers of political power, IYI’s at best.
 Mussolini was actually the better-read of the two, and with no deep-seated straw-man hatred as Hitler had for the Jews.
 Both differentiated their brand of socialism from the Soviet brand based on a xenophobic notion of nationalism, which the open borders, internationalist Soviet communists despised.
 And being middle class and taken by the trappings of wealth produced by capitalism, fascists found it much better to control the market place and take a healthy cut rather than own the means of production, which the Soviets did with incredible incompetence and catastrophic results, insuring shortages for all.

 When the USSR fell in 1992, they were already drifting toward fascism